benjaminmishra/AppointmentSystem/README.md

 ## [Requests Folder](./requests/)
 This folder contains a .http file called [AppointmentSystemApi](./requests/AppointmentSystemApi.http).
 This file esentially contains all the tests cases found in the index.js file in an http request format.
 This was mainly used to manually tests the api during developement.

+## Tech Used
+- .NET 8
+- Docker
+- IDE such as VsCode, Visual Studio, Rider
+- TestContainers